 The American Legion is a nonpartisan, not-for-profit organization with great political influence perpetuated by its grass-roots involvements in the legislation process.
 Legionnaires' sense of obligation to their community, state and nation drives an honest advocacy for veterans in Washington.
 The Legion stands not behind politics, but the issues and people that institute progress by focusing on veterans rights and quality of life.

-Members of the American Legion, American Legion Auxiliary, and Sons of the American Legion comprise the Legion family, which has a combined membership of nearly 4.2 million members.
+Members of the American Legion, American Legion Auxiliary, Sons of the American Legion and Legion Riders comprise the Legion family which has a combined membership of nearly 4.2 million members.

 Commander: Rich Olson